roccofab/Amazon_Books_Data_Analysis/README.md

 - **Returns an html list containing the books reccomandations details.**

 ## 📊Dashboard
 ### The dashboard, built with Plotly's Dash library, provides an interactive visualization of data.
+You can check for the dashboard here: <br>https://amazon-dashboard-ycpv.onrender.com